 In ASP.NET Core 2.0, Microsoft rolls out RazorPages.
 RazorPages is completely new, although it's based on concepts that should be familiar to anybody who's used either ASP.NET WebPages or—gasp—even WebForms that came before it.

-RazorPages provide a new approach for creating scripted server side HTML content, using an approach similar to client side frameworks like Angular or Vue.
+RazorPages provide a new approach for creating scripted server-side HTML content, using an approach similar to client-side frameworks like Angular or Vue.

 When I first heard about RazorPages a while back, I had mixed feelings about the concept.
 Although I think that a script-based framework is an absolute requirement for many websites that deal primarily with content, I also feel that requiring a full ASP.NET Core application setup with controllers and views separated out, plus a full site deployment process just to run script pages is a bit of overkill.
 One of the advantages of tools like WebPages and WebForms is that you don't have to “install” an application and you just drop a new page into a server and run.
 With RazorPages, you’re still installing and deploying a Web “application.”